Riverwood, Indiana

 Riverwood is an unincorporated community in Noblesville Township, Hamilton County, Indiana.
 It was likely named from the nearby White River.

 Demographics

 The United States Census Bureau defined Riverwood as a census designated place in the 2022 American Community Survey.

+Recreation

+Hamilton County Parks and Recreation built the Riverwood Canoe Landing in 2007 as part of their long-range plan to develop Bur Oak Bend.
+This property is just south of the community of Riverwood.

+Holliday Dam

+The Holliday Hydroelectric Powerhouse and Dam was built in 1922 just south of Clare.
+Riverwood, on the west bank of the White River, was established partially because of the building of this dam.
+It is sometimes referred to as the Clare Dam or the Riverwood Dam.